saferoom-app/saferoomlinux/README.md

 You should see Saferoom main page

 ## Getting developer token
 To interact with Evernote API Saferoom app needs the developer token.
-This token can be generated for your specific account can be generated [here](https://www.evernote.com/api/DeveloperToken.action)
+This token for your specific account can be generated [here](https://www.evernote.com/api/DeveloperToken.action)

 If you're not logged in, you need to login with your account.
 After you receive the developer token, open **config.py** file in application root folder and paste it instead of **<developer_token>**
 ```